-Danielle graduated in 2013 with a Bachelor of Science in Geology and Geography, after her studies she travelled around Europe for 16 months.
-On her return she took up a position with Watercare as a sampling technician working predominantly in the field sampling from Auckland’s dams, rivers and reticulated water supply.
+Danielle graduated in 2013 with a Bachelor of Science in Geology and Geography, after her studies she traveled around Europe for 16 months.
+On her return, she took up a position with Watercare as a sampling technician working predominantly in the field sampling from Auckland’s dams, rivers, and reticulated water supply.

 In early 2016 she started with Auckland Council in the resource consents team as a planner processing residential and commercial applications in both the rural and urban contexts.
-She is now also studying part time for her Postgraduate Diploma in Environmental Science, which she will complete in July 2019.
+From 2017 to 2019 she also studied part-time, graduating in 2019 with a Postgraduate Diploma in Environmental Science with Distinction.

 Stacey joined B&A in 2018 after spending time working in local government and for a multidisciplinary consultancy.
 She has experience in preparing and processing resource consents and has worked on a number of policy projects.
 Stacey has a Postgraduate Diploma in Planning from Massey University and a Bachelor of Science from Victoria University, and is an Associate Member of the New Zealand Planning Institute.